Law - Political Science - Administration

 Professional integration

-Professional integration can be immediate (in-house lawyer, compliance officer) because the student is operational at the end of the Criminal Practice Program, thanks to the 4-month internship and the varied courses taught by academics and professionals.
+Professional integration can be immediate (corporate lawyer, compliance officer) because students are ready to work upon completion of the Criminal Law Program, thanks to the four-month internship and varied coursework taught by academics and professionals.

-Professional integration may be conditional on passing an exam or a competitive examination at the end of the Master 2.
+Professional integration may be subject to passing an exam or competitive examination at the end of the Master 2 program.

 Clerk